Interim leader (Canada): Interim parliamentary leaders

 In certain circumstances, a party may also have an interim parliamentary leader who is not officially the party's leader, particularly when the party leader is not a sitting member of the legislature.
-Herb Gray served as parliamentary leader of the Liberals following the selection of Jean Chrétien as leader in 1989, until Chrétien could run in a by-election to enter the House of Commons.
+Herb Gray served as parliamentary leader of the Liberals following the selection of Jean Chrétien as leader in 1990, until Chrétien could run in a by-election to enter the House of Commons.
 Similarly, Bob Runciman served as parliamentary leader of the Ontario Progressive Conservative Party following the 2007 election, in which party leader John Tory lost his seat in the legislature.
 He became the party's full interim leader in 2009 after Tory was defeated in an attempt to re-enter the Legislative Assembly in a by-election.

+To date, there has been only one occasion when it has been necessary for the ruling party to name an interim parliamentary leader due to the Prime Minister not holding a seat, which occurred when William Lyon Mackenzie King lost his seat at the 1925 election.
+Ernest Lapointe was designated to act as the Liberals' parliamentary leader until King was able to return to parliament in a by-election (King also lost his seat at the 1945 election, but on that occasion a by-election was able to take place prior to the first sitting of the new parliament).

 Bill Graham served as interim parliamentary leader of the Liberals in early 2006, while outgoing party leader Paul Martin was still sitting as an MP and retained the formal leadership of the party.
 After this situation created some media confusion over which man would lead the party into an election if one were to occur, Martin stepped down as party leader in March, and Graham assumed the full interim leadership until Stéphane Dion was selected as leader in December.

 Louis Plamondon became interim parliamentary leader of the Bloc Québécois on June 2, 2011, at the beginning of the first session of the 41st Canadian Parliament, following the 2011 federal election and the defeat and resignation of BQ leader Gilles Duceppe, while Vivian Barbot succeeded Duceppe as interim president of the BQ.

 Major James Coldwell became parliamentary leader of the Co-operative Commonwealth Federation in October 1940, following the stroke and incapacitation of party leader J. S. Woodsworth, who retained the title of "honorary president" (leader).
 Coldwell was officially elected leader in July 1942, several months following Woodsworth's death.
+After Coldwell lost his seat in the 1958 federal election, Hazen Argue became the party's parliamentary leader, before being elected as party leader in 1960.
+The CCF's successors, the New Democratic Party would twice name David Lewis as interim parliamentary leader on two occasions after the party's inaugural leader, Tommy Douglas failed to win a seat in parliament in 1962 and 1968 respectively.
+After Lewis lost his own seat at the 1974 election, Ed Broadbent became parliamentary leader of the party until his election as permanent leader the following year.